-Against Defendant Lee (Secure Drop Box Restriction)
+Against Defendant Lee (Secure Drop Box Restriction, Voter Registration Delivery Restriction, and Line Warming Restriction)

-- 155. Plaintiffs reallege and incorporate by reference all prior paragraphs of this Complaint as though fully set forth herein. - 156.
-42 U.S.C. § 1983 provides a cause of action, including for declaratory or injunctive relief, against "[e]very person who, under color of any statute, ordinance, regulation, custom, or usage ... subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws...." - 157.
-The Secure Drop Box Restriction, the Vote-By-Mail Application Restriction, and the Line Warming Restriction violate the Fourteenth Amendment to the United States Constitution because they were purposefully enacted and operate to deny, abridge, or suppress the right to vote of otherwise eligible voters on account of race or color. - 158.
-The facts alleged herein reveal that race was a motivating factor in the enactment of SB 90, which was adopted with the racially discriminatory intent to raise obstacles to voting for people of color, including Black and Latino voters.
+- 173. Plaintiffs reallege and incorporate by reference paragraphs 1-163 of this Complaint as though fully set forth herein. - 174.
+42 U.S.C. § 1983 provides a cause of action, including for declaratory or injunctive relief, against "[e]very person who, under color of any statute, ordinance, regulation, custom, or usage . . . subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws...." - 175.
+The Equal Protection Clause of the Fourteenth Amendment to the United States Constitution prohibits states from taking actions motivated by racially discriminatory intent or purpose. - 176.
+The Secure Drop Box Restriction, the Vote-By-Mail Application Restriction, the Voter Registration Delivery Restriction, and the Line Warming Restriction violate the Fourteenth Amendment to the United States Constitution because they were purposefully enacted and operate to deny, abridge, or suppress the right to vote of otherwise eligible voters on account of race or color.

+177. The facts alleged herein reveal that race was a motivating factor in the enactment of SB 90, which was adopted with the racially discriminatory intent to raise obstacles to voting for people of color, including Black and Latino voters.
 See Vill. of Arlington Heights v.
 Metro.
 Hous.
 Dev.
 Corp., 429 U.S. 252, 265 (1977).

-159. Florida's long history of racial discrimination in the context of voting, the known and reasonably foreseeable discriminatory impact of SB 90, the bill's legislative history, and the tenuous and pretextual nature of the stated justifications for the bill raise a strong inference that it was enacted with a discriminatory purpose in violation of the Fourteenth Amendment.
+178. Florida's long history of racial discrimination in the context of voting, the known and reasonably foreseeable discriminatory impact of the challenged law, the extent of the discriminatory impact of the challenged law, the statute's legislative history (including the specific sequence of events leading up to passage and the significant procedural and substantive departures from standard legislative practice), the rejection of less discriminatory alternatives, and the contemporaneous statements of key legislators, including the tenuous and pretextual nature of their stated justifications for the legislation, raise a strong inference that it was enacted with a discriminatory purpose in violation of the Fourteenth Amendment.